JuliaData/DataFrames.jl/docs/src/man/basics.md

-# Starting with DataFrames
+# First Steps with DataFrames

 The first and imporatant part to work with DataFrames.jl, is to install the `DataFrames.jl` package which is available thorugh the Julia package system and can be installed using the following commands:

 ```julia